edadma/oql/README.md

 Overview
 --------

 *OQL* (Object Query Language) is a language for querying a relational database.
 The query syntax is inspired by GraphQL, but is not identical.
-Some capabilities that GraphQL doesn't have been added, and some capabilities of GraphQL are done differently.  *OQL* only provides support for data retrieval and not mutations of any kind.
+Some capabilities that are not in GraphQL have been added, and some capabilities of GraphQL are done differently.  *OQL* only provides support for data retrieval and not mutations of any kind.

 Some features of *OQL* include: